apache/rya/extras/vagrantExample/src/main/vagrant/readme.md

 Most of the time, the Vagrant script works perfectly and passes all of the verification.
 However, below are a list of the common issues that we've seen and how to mitigate those issues

+#### URLs for dependencies no longer valid

+As dependencies such as Hadoop and Accumulo are updated, URLs for downloads of old versions can be come stale.
+If this happens, the vagrant provisioning script should fail.
+Scrolling back through the output should reveal an error message indicating which download did not work.
+To fix, try updating the version number specified in the Vagrantfile.

 #### Rya libraries are not installed
 Run these two commands and see if you have any Rya files in the two lib directories: